• Skip to primary navigation

 Notes

-• If you cannot source escallion then use a very large leek instead
+• If you cannot source scallion then use a very large leek instead

 • Use a food processor if possible not a blender to reserve some of the texture.
 Epis shouldn't be too much of a liquid texture.
 If you do use a blender control the texture by adding the ingredients in stages to ensure it's not over pureed.

 • If you don't want to use vinegar then lime works well.
-Anything acidity will help to preserve the sauce.
+Anything acidic will help to preserve the sauce.

-• Epis can last 1-2 months refrigerated but it is best to freeze some portions if you know you aren't going to be using it immediately/a regular basis.
-Freeze it in cube or small freezer friendly jars so you always have it near to fresh to hand.
+• Epis can last 1-2 months refrigerated, but it is best to freeze some portions if you know you aren't going to be using it immediately/on a regular basis.
+Freeze it in cubes or small freezer friendly jars so you always have it near or you have a fresh supply when needed.

 • Celery stalk is included in the recipe but this is optional